cesc1989/backend-handbook/manuscript/01-setup/02-linode.md

 #### Add a user

-> NOTE: the `#` symbol denotes the commands are being run as root user, not as a system user.
+> NOTE: the `#` symbol denotes the commands are run as root user, not as a system user.
-> NOTE: the `$` symbol denotes the commands are being as a system user.
+> NOTE: the `$` symbol denotes the commands are run as a system user.

 ```bash
 # adduser [USERNAME]